tsujio/webrtc-chord/README.md

 chord.leave();
 ```

+## Chord monitor
+Chord monitor visualizes actual behavior of a Chord network.

+To use, open `chord-monitor.html` by a WebRTC enabled browser.

+First, create a new node by clicking the "Create node" button and
+then click the "Create network" button.
+If cnnection to the PeerServer
+succeed, the peer ID of the node is displayed above the button.

+Then, create another node by clicking "Create node" button and
+copy the peer ID of the first node and paste it into the textbox at the left
+side of the "Join network" button which is at the second node's space.
+If joining the network the first node created succeed, the peer ID of the
+second node and statuses of each node are displayed.

+Now the two nodes are connected, then try inserting an entry.

+Input a key and value into textboxes at the left side of an "Insert" button
+(the first or second node's one, either is ok) and click it.
+If insertion
+succeed, the entry is displayed both of the nodes's spaces
+(inserted entries are replicated to the near nodes for redundancy).

+The entries which have been inserted can be retrieved or removed by
+"Retrieve" or "Remove" buttons.

+You can increase nodes by "Create node" button, and obsearve behavior of a Chord
+network.

+Enjoy.

 ## References
 * I. Stoica, et al, [Chord: A scalable peer-to-peer lookup service for internet applications](http://dl.acm.org/citation.cfm?id=383071), 2001
 * [Open Chord](http://open-chord.sourceforge.net/)